Catchoom/craftar-example-ios-craftar-pro/README.md

 #### Step-by-step guide
 1. Download the [CraftAR SDK](http://catchoom.com/product/mobile-sdk/) for iOS.
 2. Unzip the package
-3. Drag the following files into the project in ExternalFrameworks directory:
+3. Using Finder, drag the following files into the project in ExternalFrameworks directory:
  * CraftARSDK.framework
  * CraftARSDK.bundle
  * Pods.framework